Learn About Different Styles Of Animation

 3).
 Hand Drawn Animation aka Frame-By-Frame Animation

 This is the ‘real’ old school style of animation.
-The kind where each frame is hand drawn by the video animator.
+The kind where each frame of the animation is hand drawn by the video animator.
 It enables the artist to create beautiful flowing animated details with realistic, smooth movements.
 It also takes a lot of time, skill and a huge team with an adequate budget to produce anything more than a few seconds long.

 Pros: Visually unique compared to the glut of 2D animated content out there.